JamesScottCode/restaurant-finder/README.md

 ### Foursquare API

-It was suggested in the PDF document, so I figured they wanted candidates to use this specifically if they could.

 It does not use traditional pagination, so it requires a little bit of a setup for this kind of behavior.

 [Foursquare Places API](https://docs.foursquare.com/developer/reference/places-api-overview)